hydephp/develop/index.md

 Hyde will automatically enable the CommonMark extension.

 > Note that when using Torchlight the pages will take longer to generate as API calls need to be made.
-> However, Torchlight caches the response so this only affects the first time running the build, or if you update the page.
+> However, Torchlight caches the response so this mostly affects the first time running the build, or if you update the page.

 ## Known Issues
-Hyde does not automatically delete compiled HTML files when the source files have been removed.
-However, you can supply the `--clean` flag to remove all content in the `_site` directory when running the build command.

 Currently, only top-level custom pages are supported.
 In the future, nested pages will be supported.
 For example, _site/directory/page.html